raspberrypilearning/space-quiz/en/step_1.md

 You are going to create your own space quiz using interesting space facts.

-__Try the Quiz:__  Before you begin this project, have a go at the Space Quiz.
-If you are viewing this project online then you can try the project below.
-If you have a printed copy then you can go to:  <a href="http://jumpto.cc/space-quiz" target="_blank">jumpto.cc/space-quiz</a> to try it.

-__Hint:__ If you don't know the answers then read the Introduction to this project!

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/88401398/?autostart=false" frameborder="0"></iframe>
   <img src="images/space-quiz-final.png">
 </div>

+__Hint:__ If you don't know the answers then read the Introduction to this project!

 ### Additional information for club leaders